bwosh/CarND-PID-Control-Project/README.md

 **P component** - it decides how fast the car will make a turn.
 Big value without the right corresponding D compoment will cause high oscillation.
 Too low value will casue the car will not turn fast enough.

 **D complment** - For the chosen P component it counteracts oscillation.
-Too high havue will cause to much attention to staying neer the center and the steering will change agressively just to stay right in the center.
+Too high value will cause to much attention to staying near the center and the steering will change agressively just to stay right in the center.

-**I component** - Simulator did not introduce any bias so initial tart with very small value in the end ended at 0.
-Bad value for the system will cause the cas goes off track.
+**I component** - Simulator did not introduce any bias so initially started with very small value and finished at 0.
+Bad value for the system will cause the car goes off track very fast.

 ## Optimization